 Legendary Creature — Kithkin Advisor

-Noncreature spells with converted mana cost 4 or greater can't be played.
+Noncreature spells with converted mana cost 4 or greater can't be cast.

-Noncreature spells with (X) in their mana costs can't be played.
+Noncreature spells with in their mana costs can't be cast.

 Gaddock Teeg Discussion